wanderdust/newsletter/content/posts/032_slowly_changing_dimensions/index.md

 images: []
 ---

 Slowly changing dimensions, what a confusing name.
 This is the sort of term I've been hearing for a while now, but never really bothered to properly look up what it actually means.
-As it turns out, all at it means is how you handle row updates/deletes in your data pipelines.
+As it turns out, all it means is how you handle row updates/deletes in your data pipelines.
 Whether you decide to maintain historical data in your tables by appending new rows when a change happens, or you decide to update in place instead.

 Over the last few weeks I've had to work on a migration project where I needed to create a data pipeline to move data from an outside system into the data warehouse.
 After working on the project for a few weeks, and once the pipeline was more or less in place, a new question came up.
 Do we want our data in the warehouse to keep a history of row changes?
 Or do we simply want to update any changes in place?